browserengineering/book/book/styles.md

 including downloading, parsing, matching, sorting, and applying CSS files.
 That means we:

-- Wrote a CSS parser;
+- Wrote a CSS parser
-- Added support for both `style` attributes and `link`ed CSS files;
+- Added support for both `style` attributes and `link`ed CSS files
-- Implemented cascading and inheritance;
+- Implemented cascading and inheritance
-- Refactored `BlockLayout` to move the font properties to CSS;
+- Refactored `BlockLayout` to move the font properties to CSS
-- Moved most tag-specific reasoning to a browser style sheet.
+- Moved most tag-specific reasoning to a browser style sheet

 Our styling engine is also relatively easy to extend with properties and selectors.